Breads / Kebab

 Fat, yogurt, milk, sugar, seeds, or glaze are not random extras when they appear in this recipe.
 They change browning, tenderness, surface shine, and how the bread behaves around hot fillings.
 A kebab bread must be flexible while warm and still pleasant after it cools slightly, because real service rarely happens in a perfect thirty-second window.

-The key ingredients here are Bread flour, Warm water, Active dry yeast, Sugar, and Kosher salt.
+The key ingredients here are 500 g bread flour, 325 ml warm water, 7 g active dry yeast, 1 tsp sugar, and 2 tsp kosher salt.
 Treat them as a system.
 If the dough is too dry, the bread cracks; if it is too wet, it becomes hard to shape; if it is under-salted, it tastes like plain flour beside a strongly seasoned kebab.
 Balance matters more than adding more ingredients.

 Mastering the Technique